Markov modeling of online inter-arrival times: Data gathering

 \section{Data gathering}

-This study aims to \bg{investigate} the temporal patterns of online human activities.
+This study aims to investigate the temporal patterns of online human activities.
 We focus our work on two popular social media: the social network \textit{Twitter} and the news aggregator \textit{Reddit}.
 We gathered data in a 6-month period, between April 1, 2016 and September 30, 2016.
-Clearly the night period is misleading, as it gives an extreme long waiting time corresponding to sleeping. \vfour{Therefore, for each user, we cut the series of events into daily blocks and treat them separately.
+Clearly the night period is misleading, as it gives an extreme long waiting time corresponding to sleeping.
+Therefore, for each user, we cut the series of events into daily blocks and treat them separately.
 In each block, we also discard events generated outside the range $8h-22h$.
-This could introduce a slight bias towards shorter times but is a simple and robust way of filtering out the circadian rhythm}.
-Only users who have at least $1000$ activities during the data collection period are kept for the analysis\footnote{This still corresponds to a substantial number of user accounts}.
-We should acknowledge that this filtering condition substantially reduces the sample size and targets only strongly active members.
+This could introduce a slight bias towards shorter times but is a simple and robust way of filtering out the circadian rhythm.
+Only users who have at least $1000$ activities during the data collection period are kept for the analysis.
+We should acknowledge that this filtering condition substantially reduces the sample size and targets only strongly active members, exact numbers are reported below for the two platforms.
 It is nonetheless required to guarantee enough waiting samples per user.

-We finally compute the elapsed time between all \bg{subsequent} pairs of events for each ``user/day'' couple.
+We finally compute the elapsed time between all subsequent pairs of events for each ``user/day'' couple.
 This gives us multiple sequences of inter-event times $(T_1, \; T_2,..., \;T_n)$.
 As no event occurs at the same time and since the time-stamps are measured in seconds, all inter-event times verify $T_i \geq 1$.
+An aggregated plot of all inter-event times for all users can be seen on Figure \ref{fig:powerlaw_zoom} to give an overview.